CBIIT/p2p-datasci/github_pages_howto.md

 Note: Any post, page, or special HTML file called `XXXX.md` or `XXXX.html` can be rendered online by going to `https://cbiit.github.io/p2p-datasci/XXXX`.
 This applies to posts, even though they are stored in the `_posts` subdirectory!

 * (1) Posts
-  * Think of these as announcements having specific dates that they are announced, i.e., blog posts
+  * Think of these as announcements having specific dates on which they are announced, e.g., blog posts
   * E.g., event announcements, material availability, or announcement of the DSLX itself
   * There are currently five posts and they are listed at the landing page, [https://cbiit.github.io/p2p-datasci](https://cbiit.github.io/p2p-datasci)
-  * There are also links to some special posts in the navigation bar at the top of the site
+  * There are also links to some of these posts in the navigation bar at the top of the site
   * Each post should correspond to a single `.md` file residing at [https://github.com/CBIIT/p2p-datasci/tree/gh-pages/_posts](https://github.com/CBIIT/p2p-datasci/tree/gh-pages/_posts)
   * It should have `layout: post` in its frontmatter and its filename should have the format `YYYY-MM-DD-descriptive_name_here.md`
-  * These should be the things we should be adding to the site over time, as opposed to the more structural, fundamental website "pages"
+  * These should be the things we should be adding to the site over time, as opposed to the more structural, fundamental website "pages", below
   * Currently, I am tagging posts with either `material-availability` or `event-announcement`; tags are set in the file's frontmatter (multiple, comma-separated tags are allowed)
 * (2) Pages
   * Think of these as the main pages of the website that generally should not be added to over time; most of these were indeed added as soon as we built the site